CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 All-In-One SNP Pipeline Script
 ------------------------------

-Most users should be able to run the SNP Pipeline by launching a single script, ``run_snp_pipeline.sh``.
+Most users should run the SNP Pipeline by launching a single script, ``run_snp_pipeline.sh``.
 This script is easy to use and works equally well on your desktop workstation or on a High Performance Computing cluster.
 You can find examples of using the script in the sections below.

-If you need more flexibility, you can run the individual pipeline scripts one step at a time.
+If you need more flexibility, you can run the individual pipeline scripts one step at a time (not recommended).
 See :ref:`step-by-step-workflows`.

 .. _logging-label: